Tampa Felony DUI Attorney

 Take Charge of Your Felony DUI Case

 Felonies are serious criminal offenses that carry harsh penalties.
-Imprisonment is likely, and a felony DUI conviction can affect employment, educational, and housing opportunities.
-Put a hard-hitting defense team in your corner, and you'll have the best opportunity at a brighter future.
-We are standing by to see how our Tampa trial attorneys can help.
+Imprisonment is on the table, and a felony DUI conviction can affect employment, educational, and housing opportunities.
+Put a hard-hitting defense in your corner, and you'll have the best opportunity at a brighter future.

 -